-Programs of study that lead to an Associate in Applied Science degree include specific courses required for the degree in addition to the core and general education requirements listed below.
-Refer to individual AAS programs of study in this catalog to learn degree requirements in addition to these general requirements.
+Programs of study that lead to an Associate in Applied Science degree include specific courses required for the degree in addition to the AAS degree requirements listed below.
+Refer to individual AAS programs of study in this catalog to learn the courses required in addition to these general requirements.
 Students must complete a specific program in order to receive the AAS degree.